clivesantamaria/contribution-hd-uhd/Specification.md

 ![Figure 1](https://github.com/clivesantamaria/contribution-hd-uhd/blob/master/B2B%20Distribution.png)

-Case A in Figure 1 uses HD-SDI is not defined here as it adheres to the SMPTE 292M standard
+Case A in Figure 1 is based on HD-SDI (SMPTE 292M)

-IP contribution is defined in Cases B and C defined here for HD and UHD
+CompressedIP contribution is defined in Cases B and C defined here for HD and UHD contribution